 We may also collect information about you (and/or your vehicle) when you use:

-Some of the information that we obtain about you or your vehicle from our franchised retailers, and insurance partners does not identify you personally, but provides us with information about how they are handling any claims or complaints you make to them and the services you receive (we use this information to improve our services and monitor our service providers).
+Some of the information that we may obtain about you or your vehicle from our franchised retailers, insurance companies and repairers does not identify you personally, but provides us with information about how you use our services and engage with us (we use this information to improve our services and make them more useful to you).

 How do we use your information?

 VWFS will only process information that is necessary for the purpose for which it has been collected.
 You will always have the option to opt out of receiving marketing communications from us and you can withdraw your consent or object at any time.
 We will never send you unsolicited ‘junk’ email or communications, or share your personal information with anyone else who might.

 There are various ways in which we may use or process your personal information.
 We list these below:

 You can withdraw your consent at any time by contacting us on the details stated in the section below titled ‘How can you manage the information we hold about you?’ or, in relation to any marketing messages you receive, by using the unsubscribe option included in those messages.

 We may use and process your personal information where this is necessary to perform a contract with you, for example, if you are a finance customer, to enable us to manage your account, including responding to your enquiries and complaints.